spate-ar/spate-ar/README.md

 - 👋 Hi, I’m @spate-ar
 - 👀 I’m a student at California University of Pennsylvania graduating in May 2022
-- 🌱 I’m currently learning Data Structures, Fortran, Computer Architecture, but have successfully have experience in Java, Python, SQL, C, C++, Arduino as well as Linux and Windows OS
+- 🌱 I’m currently learning Operating Systems and Language Translations, but have successfully have experience in Java, Python, SQL, C, C++, Fortran, Arduino as well as Linux and Windows OS

 <!---